 We have four working groups focused on gender equity, talent with different cultural backgrounds, LGBT+ emancipation and the full integration of international colleagues.
-Everyone is welcome to join any one or more of these working groups, and by nature therefore the working groups are comprised of a diverse group of colleagues.
+Everyone is welcome to join any one or more of these working groups, and as a result, each working group consists of a diverse group of colleagues.

-The working groups organise specific events (e.g. Pride celebrations, recruitment activities for bicultural students, webinars and social events) and work on specific policies and initiatives (e.g. extended leave for parents, gender transitioning support) that focus on their respective audiences, but do not exclude other groups (e.g. policies relating to parents also apply to multi-parent families).
-On the other hand, all committees work together as much as possible, for example when it comes to monitoring progress, onboarding new employees and organising client events.
+The working groups organise specific events (for example, Pride celebrations, recruitment activities for bicultural students, webinars and social events) and work on specific policies and initiatives (for example, extended leave for parents, gender transitioning support) that focus on target audiences, but do not exclude other groups (for example, policies relating to parents also apply to multi-parent families).
+On the other hand, all committees work together as much as possible in monitoring progress, such as onboarding new employees and organising client events, for example.

-As these working groups have a specific focus and expertise, representatives come together in one Inclusion Committee to facilitate our intersectional approach, and look at every touch point of the employee experience through an intersectional lens.
-We facilitate a transparent conversation, viewing issues through with different diversity lenses, to create one 'voice of De Brauw' championing change in advancing and realising our diversity and inclusion ambitions.
+As these working groups have a specific focus and expertise, representatives come together in one Inclusion Committee to facilitate our intersectional approach.
+Together, the Committee looks at every touch point of the employee experience through an intersectional lens.
+We facilitate a transparent conversation, viewing issues through with different diversity lenses, to create one "voice of De Brauw" championing change in advancing and realising our diversity and inclusion ambitions.

-In the end, we all pursue a common goal and that is to further improve equality and inclusion for everyone within De Brauw.
+In the end, we all pursue a common: to further improve equality and inclusion for everyone within De Brauw.

-De Brauw commits to the following objectives and actions to ensure that our Human Rights, Diversity and Inclusion policies and objectives are achieved:
+De Brauw commits itself to the following objectives and actions to ensure that our Human Rights, Diversity and Inclusion policies and objectives are achieved:

-- treat everyone with courtesy, respect, and consideration; - reward all employees equally; - engage employees participating in the working groups to seek to include everyone's opinion and contribution; - continue to explore and introduce new measures to facilitate people with disabilities' access and work at our office in Amsterdam; - offer six informative presentations on diversity at the workplace annually by 2023; - ensure that any report of discrimination or harassment is carefully addressed, protecting the victim and the whistleblower and fully investigated; - support for SDG 5 Gender Equality; and - to have women represent at least 30% of the partner group by 1 January 2025.
+- treat everyone with courtesy, respect, and consideration; - reward all employees equally; - engage employees participating in the working groups to seek to include everyone's opinion and contribution; - continue to explore and introduce new measures to facilitate people with disabilities' access and work at our office in Amsterdam; - offer six informative presentations on diversity at the workplace annually by 2023; - ensure that any report of discrimination or harassment is carefully addressed, protecting the victim and the whistleblower and fully investigated; - support SDG 5 Gender Equality; and - to have women represent at least 30% of the partner group by 1 January 2025.

-TOPIC TARGET 2019 2020 2021 Percentage composition of females in the firm 50% of total employees 59% 59% 63.7% Women in top management 30% by 1 Jan 2025 16% 18% 19.8% Informative lunch presentations on diversity A minimum of 6 pa 12 12 14
+TOPIC TARGET 2019 2020 2021 Percentage composition of females in the firm 50% of total employees 59% 59% 63.7% Women in top management 30% by 1 Jan 2025 16% 18% 19.8% Informative lunch presentations on diversity A minimum of 6 pa 12 12 14 iT